||Environmental Field Education

 Over the years, there have been three different Environmental Field Education courses offered in various locations.
 The courses presently offered are General and Advanced Environmental Field Education and they have been held at Madeline Island (WI), Manitowish Waters (WI), and the current location of St. Croix State Park (MN).
 In the past, a Remote Locations Field course was offered and the locations were Hawaii, Belize, Panama, and New Zealand.

 Edgewood High School students that are interested in taking one of these courses need to apply.
-The application process for the 2015 course will happen during the fall of 2014.
+The application period for the 2017 courses is over.
+If you are really interested please inquire to see if space is available!

 "“We abuse land because we see it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.”-Aldo Leopold-